FruitbatM/airmed-doc-app/TESTING.md

 ### Test Case 1

 **Description:**
-Verify that on the homepage slider feature is displayed and working corectly on all devices
+Verify that on the homepage slider feature is displayed and working correctly on all devices

 **Expected Result:**
-- Slider showcases three background images with relevant content for healthcare applicaton and gives immediately a first glimpse on the website's content and purpose and it works correctly on different devices
+- Slider showcases three background images with relevant content for healthcare application and gives immediately a first glimpse on the website's content and purpose and it works correctly on different devices
 - Strategically placed headline also indicates to the user what is the website's purpose

 **Actual Result:**
-- Slider showcases three background images with relevant content for healthcare applicaton and it works correctly on different devices
+- Slider showcases three background images with relevant content for healthcare application and it works correctly on different devices
 - Strategically placed headline also indicates to the user what is the website's purpose

 **Pass/Fail:** Pass